nnitzan01/spikes2lfp/README.md

 # spikes2LFP project

-this project explores the relationship between spiking activity across visual and non-visual areas and multi-layer LFP in the primary visual cortex (VISp/V1) of the mouse brain.
+This project explores the relationship between spiking activity across visual and non-visual areas and multi-layer LFP in the primary visual cortex (VISp/V1) of the mouse brain.

 ## Data
 The data used for this project is from the Allen Institute Brain Observatory, although with light modifications the code can work on any similar dataset.